brendanjca/Portfolio/README.md

 [Click here to view the Jupyter Notebook for this project](https://github.com/brendanjca/Portfolio/blob/main/Walmart%20Sales%20Forecast%20Project/Walmart%20Data%20Project.ipynb)

-### Predicting Days On the Market for Condos in Richmond, BC
+### Predicting Days On the Market for Condos in Richmond BC
 Using a proprietary dataset containing all the condo listings that have been sold in Richmond, BC since 2008, I analyzed trends in the condo market and tried to develop a model that is able to predict how long a given condo would take to sell.
 This information would be useful for both buyers and sellers to determine how liquid and in-demand a listing is.

 In the end I was able to develop a random forest classification model that was able to predict DOM within 2.59 weeks.